4a- Solved problem for matrix operations.

 Properties of matrix addition.

 In our next example, we will tackle a numerical problem that illustrates these properties in action.
-Matrix operations can often be visualized geometrically, such as how they affect vectors in space.
+Matrix operations can often be visualised geometrically, for example, by showing how they affect vectors in space.
 Understanding this aspect can provide deeper insights into the nature of matrices.

 As quoted from Prof. Kuldeep Singh’s handbook, five properties of matrix addition are included.